dbeck/dbeck.github.io/_posts/2015-06-14-price-of-being-distributed.markdown

 keywords: "C++, Linux, Unix, Queue, Kafka, BigData, Hadoop, Apache, SlowData, Performance"
 ---

 ### BigData
 I am watching how new and new BigData projects came from nowhere and slowly changing the whole computing landscape.
 I see a great value in this and I see great ideas coming from these projects.
 One of my personal favourite is [Kafka](http://kafka.apache.org).
 I like its simplicity and the way they found a balance between having a good abstraction over queues and still being fast and scalable.
 The other good outcome of these projects is distributed computing became easy.
 Now everyone can imagine a new kind of scalable service by selecting a few projects and putting these pieces together.
 This is also great.
 Sometimes however I feel there may be too many people designing new distributed systems.
-### Lambda architecture
+### Streaming + Batch architecture
-Let's pick Lambda architecture as an example.
-The idea is great.
-Let's use a scalable queue to store high volume incoming data.
-Then use a distributed processor to post process the data and use a scalable distributed storage to sink the data into a data lake.
+More and more people feel the high latency of Hadoop + MapReduce family too limiting and new designs are cropping up.
+A typical way of thought is to use a scalable queue to store high volume incoming data.
+Then use a distributed stream processor to post process the data and use a scalable distributed storage to sink the data into a data lake in parallel to the stream processing.
 We have ticking, streaming data and historical data at the same time.
-Isn't that great?
-I think it is.
+Typical building blocks are Kafka / RabitMQ, Storm, Hadoop/HDFS, Redis, Cassandra, Hive, etc...
 I notice all components are scalable, fault-tolerant and distributed here.
 What can go wrong then?
 Nothing in fact.
-I still question how good this is.
 ### Distributed queue performance
 I am very much interested in the performance of these systems and my approach was to see the performance of each stage.
 When I looked into the distributed queue performance I stopped looking further.
 Few people published comparisons between distributed and persistent queues and the results were shocking to me.
 [Here is one](http://www.warski.org/blog/2014/07/evaluating-persistent-replicated-message-queues/) for example.
 I found most measurements do 1-10k messages per second for a distributed queue on a single computer and they start scaling by adding new computers.
 I believe these are great results and I am sure there are use-cases when these are fine.
 ### Local persistent queue performance